3-d Calabi--Yau categories for Teichm\"uller theory: Stability conditions

 and letting the point in $\mc Q_{S,\nu}$ vary, we get a \textit{period map}

 which can be shown to be a local homeomorphism, see~\cite{hkk}, thus providing $\mc Q_{S,\nu}$ with the structure of a complex manifold.

-Up to isomorphism, $\mc Q_{S,\nu}$ depends only on $g=g(S)\geq 0$ and $n=|M_-|\geq 0$.
-(Recall that we exclude that case where $g=1$ and $n=0$ or $1$.)
+Up to isomorphism, $\mc Q_{S,\nu}$ depends only on $g$ and $n$.
 We note that while certain moduli spaces of quadratic differentials/half-translation surfaces have several connected components~\cite{lanneau}, all $\mc Q_{S,\nu}$ are connected, essentially since this is the generic stratum of $T^*\mc M_{g,n}$, c.f.~Proposition~\ref{prop_geomgrading}.

 A special case of the main result of~\cite{hkk} is the following theorem.